moevbiz/no-border-radius/README.md

 ## How to use

-The extension will remove border-radius by default on `instagram.com`, `twitter.com` and `facebook.com`. visit the options page to add to this list or remove entries.
+The extension will remove border-radius by default on some pages, including `instagram.com`, `twitter.com` and `facebook.com`. visit the options page to view the entire list, and to add or remove entries.

 ## Todo / Ideas
 - [ ] add better icon?